 These formulations can be obtained from Keperra Compounding Pharmacy (KCP) or you can work with your own compounder to develop an equivalent.
 With KCP you can ask for the THink Formulations.
 Note we have no commercial relationship with KCP, other than buying our anaesthetics from them.

 The main contact for topical anaesthetics at KCP is Tahnee Simpson.

 Keperra Compounding Pharmacy

 Ordering Topical Anaesthetics from KCP

-Technicians should contact KCP before placing their first order.
+Technicians need to contact KCP before placing their first order.
 KCP will ensure you understand the process.

-Once KCP receives the payment and the consent form, they will arrange delivery to the place of procedure respecting the the date of procedure provided.
+Once KCP receives the required consent form and payment, they will arrange delivery to the place of procedure respecting the the date of procedure provided.
 Note you should allow two days plus the amount of time usually taken for a delivery via Australia Post (from Brisbane).

 KCP will use client consent forms as part of their risk assessment for supplying the topical anaesthetic.
 If the client consent form used by a clinic/salon is considered adequate, then KCP will use this.
 Alternatively, technicians can contact THink to obtain a copy of their consent form and upgrade their own.

 A client consent form must be provided for each procedure, with the date of procedure made clear.
 If their information is more than 6 months old a new consent form will be required.
 Technicians must still check the information is current at the time of the procedure, including potential issues such as pregnancy and medications.